Introduction: Private Security Agencies (Regulation) Act

 - Train the security guards after the appointment in their firm

-- Give priority to ex-defence individuals having minimum of three years of experience
+- Give priority to ex-defense individuals having a minimum of three years of experience

 - Proper uniform is required to be provided.